Cambridge Airport to form part of The Practicalities of The Olympics panel to be held at BGAD 2011

 BGAD, a collaboration between EBAN and host airport Marshall Group-owned Cambridge Airport, UK, has established a reputation as an informal day, where professionals in business aviation get to network in a focused environment, and where the aircraft are freely accessible for up-close inspection.

-Press release issued by Cambridge Airport.
+Press release issued by Cambridge International Airport.